benubah/gsoc-test/gsoc_idea.md

 ## Expected Impact

 1. Could help students find mentors from past projects and help mentors find co-mentors.
+Also could help them and their projects get discovered.

 3. The URL for this web page could be added to the annual application to Google, to show how far R has been successful over the years.